Links

 Themes

-With the color picker you can also enter hex, RGB, and opacity values directly.
+With the color picker, you can also enter hex, RGB, and opacity values directly.
 Click the hex or rgb label to switch between the two.

 With the exception of Primary and Secondary colors, you can also enter hex and opacity values directly into the input field.

-You can choose to override the contrast text colour for the primary and secondary colors.
+You can choose to override the contrast text color for the primary and secondary colors.
 Contrast colors are used when the the main colors are used as solid backgrounds, for example in the App Bar or as buttons.
 The theme will apply sensible defaults, and ensure that dark text is used on light backgrounds and vice versa.

 If you need additional colors available throughout your UI, you can add those under Custom colors.
 When you add a custom color, you should set a sensible key (name).